 The graceful lines worked well with the living room pieces.
 The rug is darker warm gray, low pile vintage Oushak that helps contrast the light wood and be more durable for possible spills.

-The light palette and modern style continue from the living room and into the master bedroom.
+The light palette and modern style continue from the living room and into the primary bedroom.
 Nye loved the details of this bed immediately.
 "It has so much sculpture and interest, it felt clean and modern while also having a classic familiarity of Windsor style spindle," she says.

 The rug was gifted from a family member so they pulled the soft gray tone from there for the bench upholstery.
 The art pieces are by Frederick Forest and were selected for their calm and minimal feel.